sriharivishnu/sriharivishnu/README.md

-🏫 I'm studying at the University of Waterloo (4th year)
+🏫 Studying at the University of Waterloo (4th year)

-🏛️ Incoming @ Jane Street.
+🏛️ Currently a SWE intern @ Jane Street.
 Previously @Snowflake @BitGo @Faire

-🚀  I'm currently working on designing and implementing a database system from scratch in Rust!
+🚀 Working on designing and implementing a database system in Rust!

 <h2 align="center"> Languages & Tools </h1>